CANADA STOCKS-TSX futures indicate higher open

-Nov 5 Stock futures pointed to a higher open for Canada's main stock index on Wednesday, with December futures on the S&P TSX index up 0.22 percent at 7.15 a.m.
-ET.
+July 23 Canadian stocks looked set for a higher start on Wednesday, with September futures on the S&P TSX index <0#SXF:> up 0.18 percent at 0730 ET.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)